-An Israel itinerary would not be complete without venturing out of Jerusalem (see our post on Jerusalem).
-Israel and the Palestinian territories are filled with religious and non-religious sites that are pivotal to human history.
+Israel is a place everyone should visit at least once.
+Whether you are inspired by religious reasons or merely historical and archaeological ones, Israel is filled with religious and non-religious sites that are pivotal to human history.
+Jerusalem (see our post on Jerusalem) is a great starting point.
 North of Jerusalem and the areas around the Sea of Galilee are replete with Christian and Hebrew biblical sites.
 Regardless of whether these sites have religious meaning for you or not, they are of tremendous historical significance.

 Travel in Israel

 One of the stark realities of traveling in Israel and the Palestinian territories is the fact that much of the area is contested and guarded ferociously by the side that controls it at the time.
 As the Palestinian areas under the Palestinian Authority are not contiguous, you have to go back and forth, across Israeli checkpoints if you want to maximize your time.